Behavioral Health/Human Services

 Program Entry Requirements:

 Students are typically required to take the College’s placement tests at their time of entry.
-Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program
+Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.

 Program Of Study And Graduation Requirements:

+It is recommended that students in the Behavioral Health Human Services curriculum must complete required courses ENGL 101, ENGL 102, CIS 103, BHHS 101, 103, 105, 111 and at least one of two required social sciences (PSYCH 101 or SOC 101) within the first 30 credits.
 To qualify for the Associate in Applied Science (A.A.S.) degree in Behavioral Health/Human Services, students must complete the appropriate 63 credit hours with a minimum cumulative grade point average of 2.0 (“C” average).
 All BHHS students must earn a “C” or better in all required BHHS courses.
 While enrolled in the curriculum, students are to be guided by the values and ethical standards of the helping professions.
 They are also challenged to participate in a process of self-discovery and growth.
 Students whose behavior is viewed as inconsistent with professional standards may be dropped from the curriculum pending the results of a departmental hearing.

 Behavioral Health/Human Services Course Sequence